houqb/VisionPermutator/README.md

 three branches that are responsible for encoding features along the height, width, and channel dimensions, respectively.
 The outputs from the three branches are then combined using element-wise addition, followed by a fully-connected layer for feature fusion.

-Our codes are based on the [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) and [Token Labeling](https://github.com/zihangJiang/TokenLabelinghttps://github.com/rwightman).
+Our code is based on the [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) and [Token Labeling](https://github.com/zihangJiang/TokenLabelinghttps://github.com/rwightman).

 ### Comparison with Recent MLP-like Models